spatialos/online-services/docs/analytics-pipeline/2-bigquery-gcs-external.md

-# BigQuery: GCS as External Data Source
+# BigQuery: GCS as a Federated Data Source

 This section outlines how our newline delimited JSON events in GCS can be instantly accessed with BigQuery, and parsed using SQL statements.